XAIStudyGroup/announcement/index.md

 To view all the repositories contributed by our instructors, please visit our [GitHub Home](https://github.com/XAIStudyGroup)

 ## Instructors
 Since this is a peer-mentoring learning space, we do not hold instructors to the same high standard for a real classroom.
 You can choose a method, code a working example of using this method to explain your machine learning or deep learning model, and show how you do it to the audience.
 You also need to demonstrate **how this technique help you to understand your model better**.
-We will post videos of sample teaching in the future.

 We welcome any upper-level undergraduate students, master's students, and PhD students to try on the role of instructors.
 Develop your code on your own and let me know when the repository is ready to be forked.